 You’re in control

 The project management team controls the key points of collaboration and takes part in the decision-making process.
-Working with an external team allows maintaining integration with complex internal processes
+Working with an external team allows for maintaining integration with complex internal processes

 International talent pool